charan-kilana/End-to-End-Microservices-on-Amazon-EKS-with-RabbitMQ-Postgres-and-MongoDB/README.md

 Connect to the MongoDB instance using:

-The username and password are `charan` and `charan1234` respectively.
+The username and password are `nasi` and `nasi1234` respectively.
 You can change them in the Helm Charts `values.yaml` file.
 You can check the EC2 IP in the AWS Console under the EC2 dashboard.

 ![MongoDB_Cred](Req_Doc/mongo_cred.png)